trustmi-network-ltd/aioarango/docs/cluster.rst

 Clusters
 --------

-Python-arango provides APIs for working with ArangoDB clusters.
+aioarango provides APIs for working with ArangoDB clusters.
 For more information on the design and architecture, refer to `ArangoDB manual`_.

 .. _ArangoDB manual: https://docs.arangodb.com